avishaan/codehatcher.github.io/_posts/2016-02-07-bluebird-mongoose.md

 title: "Bluebird Promises with Mongoose for MongoDB"
 excerpt: "Quick examples of using bluebird with mongoose in node.
 I just want to show you a couple common use cases to help you recognize how to use promises."
 categories:
-  - Programming
+  - programming
 tags:
-  - Programming
+  - programming
   - Mongoose.js
   - MongoDB
-  - Database
+  - databases
   - Bluebird.js
   - Javascript
 toc: true